BlueSquare23/web-lgsm/Readme.md

 This project is intended to be an easy to use web interface for the [Linux Game Server Manager (LGSM)](https://linuxgsm.com/) command line tool.
-The LGSM is a fantastic tool for installing and administering game servers.
-However, some users would rather manage their Game server through a web interface instead.
+The LGSM is a fantastic tool for installing and administering game servers via the CLI.
-That is what this project attempts to provide.
+However, some users would rather manage their game server through a web interface.
+That is what this project attempts to be.

 ## Installation

-First connect to your game server over ssh and then change directories to wherever you already have the LGSM installed.
-In the example below we'll be using the Web-LGSM with a `Valheim` server.
+First connect to your game server over ssh and then change to the directory where you already have the LGSM installed.
+In the example below we'll be using the web-lgsm with a `Valheim` server.

 ```
 cd /home/$USER/Valheim/